 Handwashing.
 Frequent handwashing is critical in preventing the spread of COVID-19 and other infectious diseases.
 The school provides and maintains touchless soap and/or sanitizer stations.
 Hand sanitizer dispensers (that use sanitizers of greater than 60 percent alcohol) are at entrances and other locations throughout the school.
 All students and school employees are instructed to frequently wash their hands throughout the day for at least 20 seconds with soap and water, but especially at the beginning and end of their workday, before and after mealtimes, and after using the restroom.
 The use of soap and water is the best option, especially if hands are visibly dirty.
 Avoid touching your eyes, nose, and mouth.

 Respiratory etiquette.
-Employees, parents, students, and visitors should cover their mouth and nose with their sleeve or a tissue when coughing or sneezing and to avoid touching their face, in particular their mouth, nose, and eyes, with their hands.
-They should dispose of tissues in provided trash receptacles and immediately hand sanitizer, and or wash your hands with soap and water for at least 20 seconds.
+Employees, parents, students, and visitors should cover their mouth and nose with their sleeve or a tissue when coughing or sneezing and avoid touching their face, in particular their mouth, nose, and eyes, with their hands.
+They should dispose of tissues in provided trash receptacles and immediately hand sanitizer, and or wash their hands with soap and water for at least 20 seconds.
 Respiratory etiquette signage will be displayed throughout the school.

 Social distancing.
 Social distancing requirements will be communicated with school community members based on the current phase of the Federal School Opening Guidelines at the time of the school opening on September 1st.

 Face coverings.
 A face covering is strongly encouraged while on campus and is encouraged to be worn by employees, students, parents, and visitors whenever feasible.
 According to public health officials, individuals can spread COVID-19 to others even if they do not feel sick, and wearing face coverings mitigates this risk.